 Rosie Alexander went to Jeremie, Haiti for six weeks to interview Haitians and prepare this book.
-When she got back to the states she started writing short stories based on those interviews and is now editing them into a complete manuscript.
+When she got back to the states she started writing short stories based on the audio of those interviews.

-Rosie enjoys making lists, baking her feelings, play with her cats, and watching her husband play video games.
+Rosie enjoys making lists, quilting, baking her feelings, play with her cats, and watching her husband play video games.